Henry Laxen April 24, 2013

 in result

 handleFinishRegion as you might guess, we get here when a region has been finished.
 We do nothing if there is no current region, otherwise we reset the operator and result fields of the form, set the current region to Nothing, redisplay the board and check if all of the squares have been used.
 If so we call handleAllCellsDefined which will might send the board to server. handleAllCellsDefined is called whenever there are no more squares left to define.
 That does not necessarily mean we are completely finished with the puzzle.
 Some calcudoku puzzles are Doubles, meaning that the same solution must exist for two different puzzles.
 If the puzzle type is Double and we have only defined one board, we need to go and define the other board.
-This involves creating a new board with the head of puzzleConstraints null, and the tail (second element) of puzzleConstraints equal to the just defined set of constraints for the first half of the double puzzle.
+This involves creating a new board with the fst of puzzleConstraints null, and the snd (second element) of puzzleConstraints equal to the just defined set of constraints for the first half of the double puzzle.
 If the puzzle type isn't Double, or we have finished defining the second half of a Double puzzle, we call postToSnap to send the world to the server.
 Once the puzzle is defined completely, we set the answer region to a message that the answer should appear here shortly.
 This is in case the puzzle takes too long to solve.
 We then run an ajax call to the server with the Board as the posted data.
 If all goes well, the server responds with a solution which is put into the answer div.
 The answer returned should be plain text that is stuffed into an pre element.
 Just for fun, we also display the data sent to the server in the post request in the puzzleData div.
 I found this useful for debugging, and perhaps if the user is a programmer it will help them understand what is going on.

 «client finishRegion»